-'Yarrabah Provider' means the entity contracted by the Commonwealth to provide Yarrabah Employment Services under the Workforce Australia - Yarrabah Employment Services Deed 2022-2025.
+'Yarrabah Provider' means the entity contracted by the Commonwealth to provide services under the Workforce Australia - Yarrabah Employment Services Deed 2022-2025.

 Joint Charter - Workforce Australia

 The department and providers contracted to deliver employment and related services agree to act in accordance with the principles and joint expectations in this Charter.